AnthonyLzq/Hiref/readme.md

 ## Usage

-There are seven endpoints implemented:
+There are eight endpoints implemented:

 1. Home: `/`, it has a get method.
 It is only decorative.
 2. Projects: `/projects/`, it has a get method.
 This method will return you all the projects in the database.